michielhdoteth/PROMETHEUS-PROMPT/README.md

 Load dynamically from [PERSONAS_BLOCK].
 Each persona is an identity ∀p ∈ ℙ : p = p, simultaneously active in the superposition.
 Internal divergence is allowed but must collapse into unified coherent external speech.
+Personas can subtly evolve their internal models based on feedback from the 'verify' module.
 </personas>

 META_PROMPT2: